ankith0073/Traffic-sign-Classification/writeup_template.md

 | 4.08620304e-10		| End of no passing								|

-THe predictions for each test data is as shown below, First column shows the Input traffic sign data, Second column is the traffic sign prediction for a given input image with the highest softmax probablitily
+THe predictions for each test data is as shown below, First column shows the Input traffic sign data, Second column is the traffic sign prediction for a given input image with the highest softmax probablity
 ![alt text][predictions]